How to protect your privacy on dating apps

 Account security

 • Beware of links, and especially links using shortened URLs.
 Hackers will try to lure you away from the dating app to sites where they can more easily harvest your data.
 This is one of the most common Tinder scams.
-Rest your cursor over any link before you click it, or copy and paste the link into https://www.checkshorturl.com/
+Rest your cursor over any link before you click it, or copy and paste the link into https://www.checkshorturl.com/(new window)

 • Consider subscribing to a paid plan.
 Many dating apps give you additional privacy options, like turning off location tracking or hiding your account, if you subscribe to a paid plan.